 An Arthurian Possibility

-A very real contention is therefore presented that irrespective of however famous the poem of Sir Gawain and The Green Knight may be today, it’s origins and inspiration come from the very same area as that of which our horseman legend calls home; almost to the postcode.
-As such, we arrive at a point from which it appears that two separate stories featuring a headless rider have found themselves connected in the same landscape.
-Furthermore, presuming the hypothesis that it would take several centuries for the horseman legend to embed within the folklore of the Moorlands whilst also shedding any associated foundation myth was correct, the two legends could also have been created at a similar time.
+Irrespective of however famous the poem may be today, that its origins and inspiration come from the very same area as that in which our horseman legend finds its home is of little contention.
+As such, it would seem that two separate stories featuring a headless rider had come to find themselves rooted in the very same landscape, and - presuming my hypothesis that it would take several centuries for the horseman legend to embed within the folklore of the Moorlands whilst also shedding any associated foundation myth was correct - at a very similar time.

-Upon this realisation I suddenly found myself working pieces of a jigsaw I didn't even release I had in front of me.
-Pieces may I add, that were seemingly conspiring to fall into place.
-If there was a traceable connection to be found though, something solid beyond circumstance, it could only emerge from considering the identity of the poem’s author.
-After all, at that period of time there could not be too many people in the local area capable of writing to a professional standard, let alone to do so whilst also having a sufficient knowledge of the Arthurian tradition.
-With the poem having being penned in the late-fourteenth century, to my mind there was only one vocation at that time that could have provided an author with the requisite levels of education, free time and means to create such a work locally; the author was surely a brother of a religious institution.
-The major religious institution of the time connected to the area being Dieulacres Abbey, that is where I would next take my search.
+Upon this realisation, I suddenly found myself working pieces of a jigsaw I didn't even release I had.
+If there was a genuine connection to be found, something solid, it would most likely emerge from considering the identity of the poem’s author.
+After all, at that time there could not be too many people in the local area capable of writing to a professional standard, let alone to do so whilst also having sufficient knowledge of the Arthurian tradition.
+With the poem penned in the late fourteenth century, to my mind there was only one vocation at that time that could have provided an author with the requisite levels of education, free time, and means, to create such a work; the author was surely connected to a local religious institution, and that major religious institution of the time was Dieulacres Abbey.